 - Use screen time to your children’s advantage and allow them to watch cartoons and animations in your language of choice.
 You can also set subtitles in the desired language on English cartoons and shows.

 #4.
-Trick them into agreeing to tutoring
+Trick them into agreeing to a tutor

 After children get a good grasp of the basics, parents will have to find professional help to boost their practice and development.
 Start by finding a foreign language class for beginners in your area.
 Alternatively, you can find a native speaker in the language of choice and make arrangements to meet your child and simply communicate with them in the foreign language, at first.